Blog How to Sell Costco Gold: Flip Your Bullion Like a Pro

 The Loxodonta Africa gold bar produced by the Rand Refinery

-Where is the Best Place to Sell Costco Gold?
+Where is the Best Place to Sell Costco Gold Bars?

-In order to maximize your returns when you’re ready to sell your Costco gold bar (or any gold product, for that matter), look no further than Garfield Refining.
+In order to maximize your returns when you’re ready to sell your gold, look no further than Garfield Refining.
 While we’re primarily known for buying scrap gold in the form of jewelry and dental material, we also purchase (and sell) gold and silver bullion!

-As an established gold refinery with over a century of experience, Garfield makes selling precious metals easy.
-We pride ourselves on transparency, a smooth and secure transaction process, and providing our clients with the highest possible payouts.
-We’re also known for our award-winning customer service.
+As an established refinery with over a century of experience, Garfield makes selling precious metals simple.
+We pride ourselves on transparency, a smooth and secure transaction process, fast turnaround times and the highest possible payouts.
+We’re also known for our award-winning customer service!

 How to Sell Costco Gold

 Garfield’s process is quick, easy and secure.
-When you’re ready to sell your gold, simply visit our website, fill out our form, and we’ll send you a free, insured shipping label.
-Once your shipment arrives at Garfield, we’ll send you a confirmation email.
-If you’re ever wondering about the status of your shipment, feel free to give us a call.
-The customer service team at our Philadelphia headquarters is incredibly friendly and helpful.
+When you’re ready to sell your gold, simply visit our website, fill out our form, and we’ll send you a fully-insured, prepaid shipping label.
+You’ll get a confirmation email when we receive your shipment, and you can call us anytime with questions about your material or the refining process – our customer service team in Philadelphia is always friendly and knowledgeable.

-Once your shipment is received, you’ll get paid within just a few business days.
+Once we receive your gold, you’ll get paid within just a few business days.
 We offer several payment options including cash, check and ACH.

 Why Garfield Refining?

-With 133 years in business and over 1 million satisfied customers, Garfield Refining has built an unparalleled reputation as North America’s premier precious metals refinery.
+With over 133 years in business and more than a million satisfied customers, Garfield has built an unparalleled reputation as North America’s premier precious metals refinery.
 We’ll get you the most for your gold, silver, platinum and/or palladium.
 Whether you’re looking to sell a Costco gold bar, bullion of any kind, jewelry, or even a dental crown, we’re here to help.

 Ready to sell your gold bullion?
 Download a free shipping label today!